sgf14/java-maven-notes/java-maven-notes/web/notes/server/README_glassfishAppServerSetup.md

 9) Run a test app- make sure it starts.
 This process worked with j2ee-design project on the Glassfish4 Application server.
 It also still works with Tomcat Web container.
 They both default to http port 8080 so you cant have them both running at the same time w/o changing admin properties.
+---- ongoing maint ----
+10) to get to the admin console once launched for project type http://localhost:4848/  This gets you to the app server config screen
+11) setup database connectivity for your app.  see db readme file for details.
+12) you have to setup/revisit db connections any time you are using some different database.

 Details/Notes: